 - No team bibs are to be worn

 - No relays

 - No sharing clothing, hats, mitts

 - No sharing poles, skis or other equipment

 - Hand washing or sanitizing before and after skiing

-- RMJR coaches will have access to their own group’s hand sanitizer bottle
+- RMJRSC coaches will have access to their own group’s hand sanitizer bottle

 - Reasonable efforts will be made to maintain distance between participants while on the ski trails and to avoid crowding with other skiers